tigerfarm/arduino/Altair101/README.md

 I'm tried to keep the cost of parts for my Altair 101, to under $100.
 The cost of the clone front panel, sticker, and standard case, is $74, which doesn't leave much for the electronics.
 With the electronic parts, mostly from China, the total is $101, only a buck over my target cost.
-All good.
+Wow, $101 for my Altair 101.
 I have the parts listed [below](https://github.com/tigerfarm/arduino/tree/master/Altair101#parts-to-order-to-build-my-altair-101).

 --------------------------------------------------------------------------------
 ### Phase 1, Front panel I/O for Memory management